-Mobile App startup ecosystem is growing with leaps and bounds and iOS App has been leading the market since early days.
-Apple has always been very precise in terms of their overall standards and policy which we need to comply to ensure iOS application is accepted by App store.
-It has highly selective review process which aims to ensure that all apps that appear on their store are on top-level in terms of content, usability, and design.
+Mobile App startup ecosystem is growing with leaps and bounds and iOS App has been leading the market since the early days.
+Apple has always been very precise in terms of their overall standards and policy which we need to comply to ensure an iOS application is accepted by the App Store.
+It has a highly selective review process which aims to ensure that all apps that appear on their store are on top-level in terms of content, usability, and design.
 If your app doesn’t meet the criteria of their review process then the app gets rejected.

-Following are some major reason why your iOS App might be rejected from App store:1.
+Following are some major reason why your iOS App might be rejected from the App store:1.
 Crashes and bugs: No one like Bugs and a mobile application which crashes!
-During the app testing if it crashes than it will be rejected.
-Hence before submitting your app in store test your app in multiple devices and specially in varying network condition.
+During the app testing if it crashes then it will be rejected.
+Hence before submitting your app in-store test your app on multiple devices and especially in varying network condition.

-2. Not using Apple’s In-App Payment: While making iOS application, if your application is having inApp purchase mechanism it is vital to ensure you use Apple’s in-App purchase system.
-Incase you have implemented any third party system for that, it’s a sure way of getting your App rejected.
+2. Not using Apple’s In-App Payment: While making an iOS application, if your application is having inApp purchase mechanism it is vital to ensure you use Apple’s in-App purchase system.
+In case you have implemented any third-party system for that, it’s a sure way of getting your App rejected.

 3. Broken links: All links in your app must function properly.
 A link to user support with up-to-date contact information is required for all apps.
-If your app provides free subscription or auto renewal than you must provide privacy link with that.
+If your app provides free subscription or auto-renewal than you must provide a private link with that.

 4. Content place holder: Check your image and content before sending the app for review.
-Because if content of placeholder are not ready than this type of apps are not acceptable.
+Because if the content of placeholder is not ready than this type of apps are not acceptable.

 6. Improper Description: The description you provide should be clear and correct, it should convey the proper functionality of your app.
 This helps users to understand your app which provides you positive app experience.

 10. Very Slow App: Yes, time is money.
-Apple has set high standards for application and entire ecosystem.
+Apple has set high standards for application and the entire ecosystem.
 If your application is taking more time to load chances are very high of having an eyebrow raised by Apple.
-Ensure webservices are fetching data in most optimum way, database is optimized and coding best practices are implemented to have enhanced app performance.
+Ensure web services are fetching data in the most optimum way, the database is optimized and coding best practices are implemented to have enhanced app performance.

 iOS App development is a very creative process and it is vital to ensure you choose the right development company for having your mobile application designed and developed.
 Pro-actively ensuring you follow the best practices for iOS App development significantly reduces your chancing for having any app store rejection.